-Exhibits 3.1 (1) Certificate of Incorporation of Tile Shop Holdings, Inc. 3.2 (2) By-Laws of Tile Shop Holdings, Inc. 10.1 (3) Employment Agreement, by and between the Company and Kirk Geadelmann, dated June 30, 2014.
-10.2 (3) Amendment to Employment Agreement, by and between the Company and Timothy C. Clayton, dated June 30, 2014.
+Exhibits 3.1 (1) Certificate of Incorporation of Tile Shop Holdings, Inc. 3.2 (2) By-Laws of Tile Shop Holdings, Inc. 10.1 Amendment No. 4 to Credit Agreement, dated September 29, 2014 (filed as Exhibit 10.1 to the Registrant's Current Report on Form 8-K filed with the Securities and Exchange Commission on September 29, 2014 and incorporated herein by reference).
 31.1 Certification of Chief Executive Officer Pursuant to Section 302 of the Sarbanes Oxley Act of 2002.
 31.2 Certification of Chief Financial Officer Pursuant to Section 302 of the Sarbanes Oxley Act of 2002.
 32.1 Certifications of Chief Executive Officer Pursuant to Section 906 of the Sarbanes Oxley Act of 2002.
 32.2 Certifications of Chief Financial Officer Pursuant to Section 906 of the Sarbanes Oxley Act of 2002.
 101.INS XBRL Instance Document.
 101.SCH XBRL Taxonomy Extension Schema Document.
 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document.
-101.DEF+ XBRL Taxonomy Extension Definition Linkbase Document.
-101.LAB+ XBRL Taxonomy Extension Label Linkbase Document.
-101.PRE+ XBRL Taxonomy Extension Presentation Linkbase Document.
+101.DEF XBRL Taxonomy Extension Definition Linkbase Document.
+101.LAB XBRL Taxonomy Extension Label Linkbase Document.
+101.PRE XBRL Taxonomy Extension Presentation Linkbase Document.

-- (1) Filed as Exhibit 3.1 to the Registrant's Registration Statement on Form S-4 filed with the Securities and Exchange Commission on July 2, 2012, and incorporated herein by reference. - (2) Filed as Exhibit 3.2 to the Registrant's Registration Statement on Form S-4 filed with the Securities and Exchange Commission on July 2, 2012, and incorporated herein by reference. - (3) Filed as Exhibits 10.1 and 10.2 to the Registrant's Current Report on Form 8-K filed with the Securities and Exchange Commission on July 3, 2014, and incorporated herein by reference. - Filed herewith. - Furnished herewith. - + In accordance with Rule 406T of Regulation S-T, these XBRL (eXtensible Business Reporting Language) documents are furnished and not filed or a part of a registration statement or prospectus for purposes of Sections 11 or 12 of the Securities Act of 1933, as amended, or Section 18 the Securities Exchange Act of 1934, as amended, and otherwise are not subject to liability under these sections.
+- (1) Filed as Exhibit 3.1 to the Registrant's Registration Statement on Form S-4 filed with the Securities and Exchange Commission on July 2, 2012, and incorporated herein by reference. - (2) Filed as Exhibit 3.2 to the Registrant's Registration Statement on Form S-4 filed with the Securities and Exchange Commission on July 2, 2012, and incorporated herein by reference. - Filed herewith. - Furnished herewith.